radius-project/docs/docs/content/author-apps/platform-resources/howto-aws-resources/_index.md

 ---
 type: docs
-title: "Quickstart: Deploy AWS resources"
+title: "How-To: Deploy AWS resources"
 linkTitle: "Deploy AWS resources"
 description: "Learn about how to add AWS resources to your application and deploy them with Radius"
-categories: "Quickstart"
+categories: "How-To"
 tags: ["AWS"]

 ---

-This quickstart will show you:
+This how-to guide will show you:

 - How to model an AWS S3 resource in Bicep
 - How to use a sample application to interact with AWS S3 bucket